-In the navigation tree Equipment or Routing view, right-click on a Wavence and choose Properties.
+1 • In the navigation tree Equipment or Routing view, right-click on a Wavence and choose Properties.
 The Wavence network element form opens.
-If required, record the system IP address and management IP address for future configuration requirements.
-If required, configure the Location and Current OLC State parameters.
-Click on the Polling tab and configure the Scheduled Polling parameter.
-1 If required, record the system IP address and management IP address for future configuration requirements.
-If required, configure the Location and Current OLC State parameters.
-Click on the Polling tab and configure the Scheduled Polling parameter. • Properties.
-The Wavence network element form opens.
-If required, configure the Location and Current OLC State parameters.
-4 Click on the Polling tab and configure the Scheduled Polling parameter.
-If required, record the system IP address and management IP address for future configuration Click on the Polling tab and configure the Scheduled Polling parameter.
-3 Click on the Polling tab and configure the Scheduled Polling parameter.
-4 4 5 Click on the Polling tab and configure the Scheduled Polling parameter.
-5
+2 If required, record the system IP address and management IP address for future configuration requirements.
+3 If required, configure the Location and Current OLC State parameters.
+5 Click on the Polling tab and configure the Scheduled Polling parameter. Э To determine the current polling status: The read-only parameters provide the following information.
+Resync Status indicates whether the last poll successfully completed.
+Last Resync Start Time and Last Resync End Time indicate the start and finish of the last poll.
+Scheduled Resync Status indicates whether the last scheduled poll successfully completed.

-To determine the current polling status:

-The read-only parameters provide the following information.

-- Resync Status indicates whether the last poll successfully completed. - Last Resync Start Time and Last Resync End Time indicate the start and finish of the last poll. - Scheduled Resync Status indicates whether the last scheduled poll successfully completed.

 Note: Scheduled resynchronization is disabled, by default, for specific MIB entries.
-Choose the MIB entry policy in the MIB Entry Policies tab of the

-Administration-Mediation (Edit) form, click Properties, then configure the Polling Interval parameter to enable scheduled resynchronization.

-- Enabling scheduled resynchronization of the MIB entries for which the scheduled resynchronization is set to disabled by default may have a performance impact. - Last Scheduled Resync Start Time and Last Scheduled Resync End Time indicate the start and finish of the last scheduled poll.
+Choose the MIB entry policy in the MIB Entry Policies tab of the Administration→Mediation→Mediation (Edit) form, click Properties, then configure the Polling Interval parameter to enable scheduled resynchronization.
+Enabling scheduled resynchronization of the MIB entries for which the scheduled resynchronization is set to disabled by default may have a performance impact.
+Last Scheduled Resync Start Time and Last Scheduled Resync End Time indicate the start and finish of the last scheduled poll.
+6 Save your changes and close the form.
+END O OF STEPS

-6

-Save your changes and close the form.

-END OF STEPS

-То collect Wavence statistics from an NFM-P auxiliary server
+2.6 To collect Wavence statistics from an NFM-P auxiliary server